heremaps/xyz-documentation/docs/cli/add-on.md

     User can apply schema validation while creating space using **create** command  and using **config** command for existing space.
 User can use --schema or -s option to apply schema.

-### a.
-Apply schema validation to existing space using filepath [Using Config Command ]
+### Apply schema validation to existing space using filepath [Using Config Command ]

 check available Config options using --help or -h command: